GurpreetSran/backbone-reporting/README.md

 3. do `nmp start`.
 It should open up browser with app running.
 4. do `nmp test`.
 It is using karma, jasmine and chrome to run unit tests.
 Check out `karma.conf.js` for more details.

-##HDependencies
+##Dependencies
--Jquery
+- Jquery
--Underscore
+- Underscore
--Bootstrap
+- Bootstrap

-Note: App will only work properly from root because backend doesn't support redirection.
+Note: App will only work properly from root because backend(json-server) doesn't support redirection.